-Naima Joris only sang her first songs when she was 27 and after various collaborations as a backing vocalist, she was asked as a guest vocalist by her father Chris Joris (a famous Belgian jazz musician) to further explore her voice as a lead vocalist.
+Naima Joris only sang her first songs when she was 27.
+After several years of being a backing singer, she was encouraged by her father Chris Joris (a well-known Belgian jazz musician) to further discover her own voice as a lead singer.

 Naima Joris – voice, saxophone, piano

 Lara Rosseel – double bass